~/projects/peroxo

 • Reliability Logic:

-• Failure Isolation: Ensures that if the DB is down, live message delivery (RAM-to-RAM) continues uninterrupted.
+• Failure Isolation: If the database is down, live message delivery (RAM-to-RAM via channels) continues uninterrupted.
+Persistence acknowledgments report Failed status through oneshot channels.

 • Philosophy: "Fire and Forget" for the hot path, but "Eventually Consistent" for storage.